Skip to main content

 Updated over a week ago

-This feature is available only for the Marketing and support project type.
+This feature is available exclusively for Marketing and support projects.

 How it works

-When Lokalise imports content from various sources like Marketo, Salesforce, Iterable, and others, it first converts the formatted content into HTML, regardless of the content's original format.
-After this conversion, it separates the translatable content into individual keys.
-We have refined our HTML parsing rules to simplify the translation texts by eliminating unnecessary tags, aiming to streamline translations and enhance the precision of translation memory entries.
+When Lokalise imports content from various sources like Marketo, Salesforce, Iterable, and others, it first converts the content into HTML, regardless of its original format.
+After conversion, Lokalise separates the translatable content into individual keys.
+Our HTML parsing rules are designed to simplify translation texts by removing unnecessary tags, streamlining the translation process, and improving the accuracy of translation memory entries.

-• Keys that would consist only of iframes and images are not created, shifting the focus to translating textual content.
+• Focusing on textual content: Keys that consist solely of iframes and images are not created, directing attention to the translation of text-based content.

-• If a paragraph contains a <br> tag for a new line, this is now treated as a cue to generate two separate translation keys: one for the text before the <br> tag and another for the text after, allowing for more accurate translations.
+• Handling line breaks: If a paragraph contains a <br> tag to create a new line, Lokalise treats this as an indicator to generate two separate translation keys—one for the text before the <br> tag and another for the text after.
+This approach allows for more precise translations.

-• Texts within HTML attributes like alt and title are extracted as separate keys.
-When exporting, Lokalise ensures the original structure of the document is accurately reconstructed.
-These keys are also given additional context to improve the accuracy and relevance of translations.
+• Extracting text from HTML attributes: Texts within HTML attributes like alt and title are extracted as separate keys.
+When exporting, Lokalise accurately reconstructs the original document structure, ensuring that these keys are properly integrated.
+Additionally, these keys are given extra context to enhance the accuracy and relevance of the translations.

 Customize parsing